April 27, 2021 | 03 min read

 Manufacturing & Supply of products:

-On the demand size, we do see differential demand emerging depending on the product type.
+On the demand side, we do see differential demand emerging depending on the product type.
 Here’s a chart to give perspective as to how we can expect to see demand panning out across product categories in Q1FY2122

 So, while India is in the midst of lockdown 2.0, we can be assured that this one won’t have severe economic implications as we had last time around.
 The industry has become stronger from last time and ensured an uninterrupted supply of products.
 This will play a critical role in ensuring the FMCG juggernaut continues to move forward.

-Early trends in April are heartening and we can definitely keep our hopes up in expecting Q1 growth, not just over 2020 but also over a 2 year period..
+Early trends in April are heartening and we can definitely keep our hopes up in expecting Q1 growth, not just over 2020 but also over a 2-year period.